-It has been demonstrated that the RA content of the HMA translates into an increase of ITS in the dry state specimens and a decrease of the TSR.
-This behaviour upon exposure to water is due to the deficient adhesion of the RA.
-To evaluate these results, it must be remembered that only coarse fraction RA was used, without fine contaminants, and that all the particles of gypsum plaster and ceramic material were removed previous to the tests, such that the deficient adhesion is due to the coarse quartzite and the siliceous mineral particles.
+It has been demonstrated that the RA content of the HMA translates to an increase in ITS in the dry state specimens and a drop in TSR.
+This behaviour upon exposure to water is due to the poor adhesion of the RA.
+To evaluate these results, it must be remembered that only coarse fraction RA was used, without any fine contaminants, and that all the particles of gypsum plaster and ceramic material were removed prior to the tests.
+Hence, the unsatisfactory adhesion is due to the coarse quartzite and the siliceous mineral particles.

-Another circumstance that was able to accentuate the stripping of the mixtures is the high level of absorption of RA.
-The cement mortar on then is porous and supposes a greater binder demand.
-During the laboratory tests the mixture was compacted directly after mixing, for which the absorption was not complete and this could contribute to a general weakness of the mixture when exposed to water.
+Another circumstance able to accentuate the stripping of the mixtures is the high level of absorption of RA.
+The cement mortar adhered to them is porous and requires a greater binder demand.
+During the laboratory tests the mixture was compacted directly after mixing.
+Therefore the absorption was not complete and this might have contributed to a general weakness of the mixture when exposed to water.

-Considering that the RA do not comply with the Los Angeles requirements and that the mixtures demonstrate very little resistance to the action of water, the Spanish specifications for asphalt mixtures are not met, not even those for bituminous mixtures for base layers of low volume roads.
+Considering that the RA do not comply with the Los Angeles requirements and that the mixtures demonstrate very little resistance to the action of water, the Spanish specifications for asphalt mixtures are not met.
+Moreover, these specifications are not even met for bituminous mixtures used in base layers of low volume roads.

-With these results in mind, it is recommended that for further research of Construction and Demolition waste aggregates in HMA:
+With these results in mind, it is recommended that for further research on Construction and Demolition waste aggregates in HMA the following should be taken into account:

-- fine fraction RA not be utilized, as it contains significant amounts of cement mortar and impurities - gypsum plaster and ceramic content be eliminated from the coarse fraction of RA - laboratory tests for the design of the asphalt mixture allow time for the asphalt mixture to settle at a high temperature to ensure the absorption of binder by the cement mortar and concrete particles.
-In this way the design will take into account the effective binder, after absorption - furthermore, the use of antistripping agents should be included in further investigations.
+- Fine fraction RA should not be utilized, as it contains significant amounts of cement mortar and impurities.
+Gypsum plaster and ceramic content should be eliminated from the coarse fraction of RA. - Laboratory tests for the design of the asphalt mixture should allow time for the asphalt mixture to settle at a high temperature to ensure the absorption of the binder by the cement mortar and concrete particles.
+In this way the design will take into account the effective binder after absorption.

-For large-scale production, the same recommendations apply.
-Particularly, the time for transport and laying-down the asphalt mix should be sufficient to complete the absorption of the binder by cement mortar in the recycled materials.
-In some cases, regulation heated hoppers might be necessary to increase the available time for the absorption of the binder by the mortar and the cement particles.
+• Furthermore, the use of anti-stripping agents should be included in further investigations.
+The same recommendations apply to large-scale production.
+In particular, enough time should be allowed for the transport and laying-down of the asphalt mix in order to complete the absorption of the binder by the cement mortar in the recycled materials.
+In some cases, regulation heated hoppers might be necessary to increase the available time for the absorption of the binder by the cement particles.